pangenome/pggb-paper/workflows/Yeast.md

 cd "${dir_multis}"
 ```

 Now, we have to check whether the genotypes which are missing (e.g. any entry reporting "." in the fields of columns 10-16 of the multi-sample vcf file) are due to the presence of a reference allele or to a missing alignment.
 In the first case we replace them with a reference genotype (namely "0") otherwise we keep the missing genotype (".") record.
 For this purpose, we use an R script stored in the "script" folder.
+The output vcf file (multis-snps-genfix.vcf) is stored in the "ms-vcf" folder.

 ```
 Rscript scripts/check-non-alt.R $(pwd)
 ```
+## Variants stratification

+Only "callable" variants are taken into account.

 ## Graph construction and variant calls